lucchesi-sec/powershell-automation/CONTRIBUTING.md

 - Show empathy towards other community members.

 ## How Can I Contribute?
-There are many ways to contribute to the PowerShell Enterprise Automation Platform:
+There are many ways to contribute to the PowerShell Automation Platform:
 - **Reporting Bugs**: Submit bug reports with detailed descriptions and reproduction steps.
 - **Suggesting Enhancements**: Propose new features or improvements to existing functionality.
 - **Code Contributions**: Develop new modules, scripts, or fix issues in the codebase.